 Some over-the-counter drugs and chemicals might interact with creatine increasing kidney stress and thus the risk of kidney damage.
-There drugs include at least:
+These drugs include at least:

 - Caffeine and ephedra.
 Caffeine might decrease the effects of creatine.
-Combining ephedra to this mix can increase the risk of serious side effect like stroke.
+Combining ephedra to this mix can increase the risk of serious side effects like stroke.

-There are several different compounds of creatine sold as supplement.
-These include the industry standard creatine monohydrate and several other like creatine citrate, creatine ethyl ester, creatine malate and creatine pyruvate.
+There are several different compounds of creatine sold as supplements.
+These include the industry-standard creatine monohydrate and several others like creatine citrate, creatine ethyl ester, creatine malate, and creatine pyruvate.

 Even though they are different compounds, the effects are exactly the same.
 The body uses them to replenish phosphocreatine within the muscle cells and the brain.
-Most of these compounds have been invented for marketing purposes.
+It seems that most of these compounds have been invented for marketing purposes.

 Creatine increases muscle through several mechanisms.
-Firstly using creatine will increase the amount of phosphocreatine within the muscle cells like we talked about before.
+Firstly using creatine will increase the amount of phosphocreatine within the muscle cells as we talked about before.
 This increased phosphocreatine also increases the amount of fluid inside the cell, essentially pushing water inside the muscles.
-This will automatically increase your lean mass and make your muscles appear fuller.
+This can automatically increase your lean mass and make your muscles appear fuller.

-Secondly creatine allow you to perform more work and lift heavier weights while strength training.
+Secondly, creatine allows you to perform more work and lift heavier weights while strength training.
 The overall workload and intensity of workouts over time is the key factor for muscle and strength increase from strength training.
-Creatine allows you to train more in the same span of time, thus allowing greater adaptation in muscle mass.
+Creatine allows you to train more in the same span of time.
+Thus allowing greater adaptation in your muscle mass.

-Creatine has also been shown to potentially increase IGF-1 (insulin-like growth factor) levels within the muscle cells after strength training, at least in young athletes.
-There is also some evidence that creatine can reduce the amount of muscle damage during strength training, which would allow faster recovery and more muscle gain over time.
+Creatine has also been shown to potentially increase IGF-1 (insulin-like growth factor) levels within the muscle cells after strength training.
+At least in young athletes.
+There is also some evidence that creatine can reduce the amount of muscle damage during strength training.
+Which could allow faster recovery and more muscle gain over time.

 Is creatine a steroid

 No, creatine is not a steroid.
-Steroids are biologically active compounds that have two functions: as component of cell membranes and as signaling molecules.
-Steroids have a broader meaning in biology and physiology but In layman terms steroids are the same thing as performance enhancing drugs (PEDs).
+Steroids are biologically active compounds that have two functions: as components of cell membranes and as signaling molecules.
+Steroids have a broader meaning in biology and physiology.
+But in layman’s terms, steroids are the same thing as performance-enhancing drugs (PEDs).
 They affect hormonal signaling and typically increase protein synthesis, meaning they help build muscle and strength.

-Generally speaking steroids are chemicals that affect testosterone receptors with the intention of increasing protein synthesis and thus muscle mass and strength.
-They do this very effectively.
+Typically steroids are chemicals that affect testosterone receptors with the intention of increasing protein synthesis and thus muscle mass and strength.
+They do this very effectively in most cases.
 People that take steroids can gain more muscle mass without training than normal people can even with training.
 This is why they are banned in most sports.

 Does creatine benefit the brain?

-There is evidence that lack of creatine levels is one of the reasons our cognition slows down and our memory becomes more scattered as we age.
-The same seems to happen with conditions like depression as there is evidence that creatine may work as an antidepressant or make other antidepressants more effective.
+There is evidence that a lack of creatine levels is one of the reasons our cognition slows down and our memory becomes more scattered as we age.
+The same seems to happen with conditions like depression.
+There is evidence that creatine may work as an antidepressant or make other antidepressants more effective.

 Does creatine prevent aging?

-Creatine and anti-aging is a bit of a controversial topic.
-There is no scientific evidence that suggests creatine affects actual aging process of cells.
+Creatine and anti-aging are a bit of a controversial topic.
+There is no scientific evidence that suggests creatine affects the actual aging process of cells.
 Not to say that is possible in cases where lack of cellular energy is causing accelerated aging.

-Creatine definitely helps with two symptoms of aging.
+Creatine can definitely help with two symptoms of aging.
 Muscular atrophy and cognitive decline.
-As we age our muscle mass, strength and bone density decline.
-Aging can also cause decline in cognitive function and this is partly due to reduced amounts of phosphocreatine in the brain.
+As we age our muscle mass, strength, and bone density decline.
+Aging can also cause a decline in cognitive function and this is partly due to reduced amounts of phosphocreatine in the brain.

 Creatine dosage for seniors

-In this scientific review they reviewed the scientific literature for effects of creatine supplementation during strength training in older people.
+In this scientific review, they reviewed the scientific literature on the effects of creatine supplementation during strength training in older people.
 The doses used in most studies were either 4 times 5 grams for 5 days and 3 grams after that or just 5 grams a day.

-It seems that the same dosing for seniors can be used for seniors as for younger people.
-Beware that there is a higher chance of having silent renal dysfunction in older age, so discuss the possible dosing with your doctor just in case.
+It seems that the same dosing can be used for seniors as for younger people.
+Beware that there is a higher chance of having silent renal dysfunction in older age.
+So discuss the possible dosing with your doctor just in case.